attzonko/github-testing/README.md

 # github-testing
-Repo for testing github interface
+Repo for testing github interface from command line